 It’s been a long stretch, and you’ve finally crossed the finish line.
 It’s time to release your app.
 But maybe this topic should be left for another day.

 So on a closing note, just because your app is up to par today doesn’t mean that you should sit back and relax.
 After all the hard work you’ve put into designing it, you need to track your app’s performance regularly.

 There is no straightforward answer to this question because it depends on many factors, like design complexity, number of pages, designer’s level, geographical location, etc. On average, mobile app design can cost between $2000 up to $10000.

 There’s no assured answer to this question because the app design process depends on several factors like app design complexity, the total number of pages, experience level of designer and many more.

-There are many ways to hire a mobile app designer for your next projects like Google, LinkedIn, Upwork, Toptal, etc. But, the most reliable source is to hire an app design company like Mindinventory.
+There are many ways to hire a mobile app designer for your next projects like Google, LinkedIn, Upwork, Toptal, etc. But, the most reliable source is to hire app design companies like Mindinventory.